brandon-rhodes/python-patterns/gang-of-four/singleton/index.rst

    it means a tuple containing exactly one item.

 2. Modules are “singletons”
-   because ``import`` creates a single instance of each module at the moment the module is first imported, and subsequent imports of the same name return that same module instance.
+   because ``import`` creates each module’s object only when it is first imported, then returns that same object on each subsequent import of the same module.
-   When the `Module Objects <https://docs.python.org/3/c-api/module.html>`_ chapter of the Python/C API Reference Manual asserts that “Single-phase initialization creates singleton modules,” it means by “singleton module” a module that is only ever instantiated once.
+   When the `Module Objects <https://docs.python.org/3/c-api/module.html>`_ chapter of the Python/C API Reference Manual asserts that “Single-phase initialization creates singleton modules,” it means by “singleton module” a module for which only one module object is ever created.

-3. A “singleton” is a class instance that has been assigned a module global name through :doc:`/python/module-globals/index`.
+3. A “singleton” is a class instance that has been assigned a global name through :doc:`/python/module-globals/index`.
    For example, the official Python
    `Programming FAQ <https://docs.python.org/3/faq/programming.html>`_